Dorset County Hospital emergency department expansion

 Richard Poulter, managing director for Willmott Dixon’s Central South region:

-“We are delighted to start our second project on the Dorchester site for Dorset County Hospital, delivering a cutting-edge remodel and expansion of the existing emergency department.
-Once complete, the facility will provide a platform for Dorset County Hospital NHS Foundation Trust to continue delivering their outstanding service within the local community.”
+“We are delighted to have completed our second project on the Dorchester site for Dorset County Hospital, delivering a cutting-edge remodel and expansion of the existing emergency department.
+The facility provides a platform for Dorset County Hospital NHS Foundation Trust to continue delivering their outstanding service within the local community.”

 Mark Robinson, SCAPE group chief executive said: